repobee/repobee-sanitizer/README.md

 will sanitize the currently checked out branch (in this case `solutions`) and commit the result to the specified branch, in this case `main`.
 Successfully using the `--target-branch` feature allows us to essentially retain two concurrent repositories while only having to update one of them should any changes or improvements be made to our course tasks.

 #### Errors / Force
-`repobee-sanitizer` does its best to ensure that nothing breaks while sanitizing.
-Therefore, when sanitizing a repo, `repobee-sanitizer` will always make sure you have no uncommited files in the repo as well as no syntax errors in your `sanitizer` syntax.
-If you do have an error, sanitizer will _not_ sanitize _anything_ until you fix any errors and run the command again. `repobee-sanitizer` even prevents you from committing if no changes will be made to the repo!
+`Sanitizer` does its best to ensure that nothing breaks while sanitizing.
+Therefore, when sanitizing a repo, `Sanitizer` will always make sure you have no uncommitted files in the repo as well as no syntax errors in your `Sanitizer` syntax.
+If you do have an error, `Sanitizer` will _not_ sanitize _anything_ until you fix any errors and run the command again. `Sanitizer` even prevents you from committing if no changes will be made to the repo!

 If you are completely and utterly sure that computers are stupid things and that you are a far superior being, you may use the `--force` flag to ignore any warnings related to uncommitted files/changes in the repo (Jokes aside this is necessary sometimes, like if you want to commit when no changes were made).